 - 1. An anomaly with the GOES-17 ABI Loop Heat Pipe (LHP) prevents the instrument cooling system from maintaining the desired operating temperature at all times of the year.
 In addition, the thermal stability is not maintained for some parts of the instrument during certain periods of the day and year. - a.
-For 13-14 hours a day, the Focal Plane Module (FPM) is maintained at a stable but elevated temperature (compared to GOES-16).
+For 13-14 hours a day, the MWIR/LWIR Focal Plane Module (FPM) is maintained at a stable but elevated temperature (compared to GOES-16).
 During this period of time, it seems that the LHP anomaly: - i.
 Does not affect the Imager Navigation and Registration (INR) performance for all channels. - ii.
 Does not affect the accuracy of radiometric calibration performance for Channels 1-15. - iii.
-May have caused a warm bias of up to 0.4 K for Channel 16. - iv.
+May have caused a warm bias of up to 0.4 K for Channel 16. - UPDATE November 2019: The pre-launch spectral response functions for IR channels intended for operation at 60K must be updated for the elevated FPM temperature of 81K.
+This is especially true for Channel 16.
+New SRF tables (https://ncc.nesdis.noaa.gov/GOESR/ABI.php) have been released but not implemented. - iv.
 Does not increase noise in Channels 1-6. - v.
-Led to higher noise in Channels 7-16 when compared to GOES-16.
+Led to higher noise in Channels 8-16 when compared to GOES-16.
 Four of these channels still meet the Mission Requirements; four nearly meeting the requirement; and Channels 12 and 16 are substantially noisier than GOES-16. - b.
 For the other 10-11 hours a day, the FPM temperature rises each night.
 During the roughly 100 days centered on the vernal and autumnal equinoxes: - i.
 INR performance may remain nominal. - ii.
 Radiometric calibration performance is less well known, but is further degraded and sometimes unusable for Channels 8-16. - iii.
 The peak of the FPM temperatures occurs about 20 days before and after the equinox as shown in Figure 1.
 The "valleys" in Figure 1 result from the spacecraft being eclipsed by the Earth.
-The small discontinuities at the bottom of each "valley" results from spacecraft yaw-flip maneuvers which are executed to reduce FPM temperatures.
+The small discontinuities at the bottom of each "valley" results from spacecraft yaw-flip maneuvers which are executed to reduce FPM temperatures. - iv.
+Several changes were made to improve GOES-17 ABI performance when its FPM temperature is unstable.
+Among them is the Predictive Calibration (pCal) that was implemented at 1721 UTC on 25 July 2019. pCal accounts for the effects of rapid change in FPM temperature between acquisitions of calibration data.